 What you should know

 Family violence is any kind of abusive behavior used to get power and control over a family member.
-It can happen during a relationship or after it ends.
+It can be intentional or unintentional and can happen during a relationship or after it ends.

 Family violence includes physical abuse (such as hitting a partner or child).
 It also includes: